 By the 60s and 70s, unadulterated rock n’ roll ruled, with venues like Whisky a Go Go and the Roxy hosting everyone from Guns N’ Roses to Mötley Crüe.
 But some say the Strip had its heyday.
 That is—until now.

 Today, Sunset Blvd is teeming with life again as more and more innovative venues reimagine what the area can be.
-Leading the charge is the James West Hollywood, opening May 1 on the iconic corner of Sunset and La Cienega.
+Leading the charge is the James West Hollywood, opening this Spring on the iconic corner of Sunset and La Cienega.
 Along with 286 stunning rooms, the James will also feature James Beard Award-Winning chef Michael Schwartz’s Fi’lia, as well as chef Chris Crary’s marketplace and eatery Farmspoke.
 And no Sunset mainstay would be complete without a rooftop concept, where you can sip on custom wellness cocktails while looking onto a view of the City of Angels.
 A quintessential LA experience at LA’s quintessential intersection.